Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Model Implementation

 \section{Model Implementation}

-We implemented all models in a Bayesian framework for estimation using Markov chain Monte Carlo (MCMC) \citep{hooten}, and complete the models by specifying prior distributions for all parameters.
-For the acoustic model, we assign uniform priors with lower bound 0 and upper bound 1000 to $\delta$, $\omega$, and $\lambda$, a normal prior for $\alpha_0$ with mean 0 and variance 100, and a uniform prior for $\alpha_1$ bounded from 0 to 1000 to constrain it to positive values (i.e., probability of detecting a species when it is there is assumed to be higher than the false positive rate).
-For the count data, we assign a uniform prior to $p_c$ bounded between 0 and 1.
+We estimated the parameters in all models with a Bayesian framework using Markov chain Monte Carlo (MCMC) \citep{hooten} and vague priors for all parameters (Supplemental Information S1).
 MCMC samplers were written in JAGS \citep{Plummer03jags} within the \texttt{R} statistical environment \citep{r} using the \verb+jagsUI+ package \citep{jagsUI}.
 Model convergence was assessed using the Gelman-Rubin R-hat diagnostic, with convergence presumed when R < 1.1 \citep{brooks1998}.